FAFSA (Free Application for Federal Student Aid)

 2. When should I apply for aid?

-You should complete the FAFSA as soon as possible after January 1 to be considered for the next academic year.
-The form should be submitted before March 2 to be considered for Cal Grant and many university programs.
+You should complete the FAFSA as soon as possible after October 1 in your senior year to be considered for the next academic year.
+The form should be submitted before March 2 to be considered for Cal Grant and many university grants.
 Some schools have earlier deadlines so be sure to check with the campus financial aid office for campus-specific deadlines.
+We will offer Cash for College Financial Aid event every December to help families complete FAFSA accurately.
+If possible, please bring the 2016 tax return with you.
+If you don’t have income tax return, you can still come and create and account and see what the application looks like.

 Simple advice: Find out every college’s FAFSA deadline and meet the EARLIEST deadline…then you have met them all!
 If deadlines have already passed, FILE YOUR FAFSA ANYWAY!
 A large portion of the money is available for many months after the first early deadlines.
 You probably won’t get the best aid, but you might still qualify for federal grant and loan.